Lulu04/OALSoundManager/README.md

 # OALSoundManager

+DEPRECATED: please consider to use the new ALSound repository.

 Easy library for FreePascal - Lazarus to play sound throught OpenAL.
 If OpenAL is not installed, application will run anyway but without sound.
 Tested and work on Windows, Linux and Mac.